JohnPulse/iptv-epg/README.md

 ## Future Providers

-The repository is structured to support separate EPG files for additional providers in the future, no plans atm.
+The repository is structured to support separate EPG files for additional providers in the future.
+There are currently no plans to add additional providers.

 ## XMLTV